Frequently Asked Questions

 Can I receive credit for previous work experience or background in Bible and theology?

 Yes, you can get credit by testing out of a particular course/s through Advanced Standing.
-Advanced Standing awards you actual credit toward the completion of your degree program and reduces your total credit hour requirement.
+Advanced Standing reduces your total credit hour requirement.
 Most programs allow you to earn up to 25% of the total hours for the degree in this manner (the MA[BTS] allows up to 50%).
-You must possess at least 80% or higher working knowledge of the course material and must successfully pass a competency examination (which is usually done orally) in order to be waived from the course.
+You must possess at least 80% or higher working knowledge of the course material and must successfully pass a competency examination (which is usually done orally) in order to test out of the course.
 In order to pursue advanced standing, you must complete the Advanced Standing Request form and complete the examination process prior to the end of your first semester at Western Seminary.